shivannis/xandr-docs-public/xandr-docs/articles/data-providers/data-marketplace-data-partner-overview.md

 ## Payment

-- All payments will be based on Xandr as the system of record.
+- All payments are based on Xandr as the system of record.
 - In order to receive prompt payment for the fees we are clearing on your behalf, be sure you have provided your banking details when signing your contract with Xandr.

 > [!NOTE]